-With his appointment in 2010 as Organist of the Royal Chapel at the Palace of Versailles, Jean-Baptiste Robin (b.
-1976) secured for himself a place in a long line of royal organists, such as François Couperin, Louis Marchand, Louis-Claude Daquin, and Claude Balbastre, as “court musician” of that world-renowned building.
-Widely regarded as one of the most prominent and accomplished French organists, composers, and master teachers of today, Jean-Baptiste Robin also serves as Professor of Organ and Composition at the Conservatoire à Rayonnement Regional in Versailles.
-From 2000–-2010, he was Organiste Titulaire of Poitiers Cathedral where he presided over the famous Clicquot organ.
+Jean-Baptiste Robin is regarded as one of the most prominent French concert organists and composers of today.
+With his appointment in 2010 as Organist of the Royal Chapel at the Palace of Versailles, he was secured a place in a long line of famous French organists, such as François Couperin, Louis Marchand, Louis-Claude Daquin, and Claude Balbastre.
+He also serves as Professor of Organ and Composition at the Conservatoire à Rayonnement Régional in Versailles.

-As a master teacher, he was a distinguished artist-in-residence at Yale University and at the International Summer Academy for Organists in Haarlem (Holland), has taught numerous masterclasses for the American Guild of Organists, the Korean Guild of Organists, Beijing Central Conservatory of Music, and numerous universities and conservatories in the U.S.: Washington University (Seattle), Lawrence University (Wisconsin), the Cincinnati College-Conservatory of Music, the Oberlin Conservatory of Music (Ohio), University of Michigan, St. Olaf College, and University of Oklahoma.
-He teaches for the Royaumont-Versailles Seminar and each year for the Poitiers Summer Academy.
-He served on the jury of the 2017 Canadian International Organ Competition in Montréal.
+As a master teacher, he was a distinguished artist-in-residence at Yale University and several times professor at the International Summer Academy for Organists in Haarlem, Holland, and he has taught numerous master classes for the American Guild of Organists and numerous universities and conservatories including the Oberlin Conservatory of Music, USA (Visiting artist in residence in 2019–20) and the Beijing Central Conservatory, China.
+He teaches for the Royaumont Seminar and each year for the Poitiers Summer Academy.

 Jean Baptiste Robin is represented in North America exclusively by Phillip Truckenbrod Concert Artists, LLC.